marionikolov17/Sequelize-Migrations-ExpressJS/README.md

 <h1>Sequelize ORM flow</h1>

 For now this is a demo project, showcasing how we will work with our database when building the backend.
 It is optional to inspect this demo and learn how sequelize models and migrations work.
+This documentation will be updated when I finish
+Back-End Best Practises documentations, because we must think about how our configuration files will work on our machines, without affecting the project configs on github.
+So just learn how to work with models and migrations for now.

 ## 1. Create database
 **Before creating database, make sure you go in your config file and change the parameters that match your workbench configurations!** <br />